-Professionals who work in the field of autism support can benefit by becoming Certified Autism Specialists (CAS).
+Professionals who work in the field of autism support can benefit by becoming a Certified Autism Specialist (CAS).
 Receiving this type of certification demonstrates to clients and colleagues a commitment to promoting a higher standard of care to the autism community.
-If you’re thinking about becoming a Certified Autism Specialist, we have all the information you need to know to get you started.
+If you’re thinking about earning your Certified Autism Specialist certification, we have all the information you need to know to get you started.

 What is a Certified Autism Specialist (CAS)?

 The Certified Autism Specialist is a credential offered by the International Board of Credentialing and Continuing Education Standards (IBCCES) and is an internationally recognized credential.
 Certified Autism Specialists offer services and support for people who have some form of autism.
 These services are available in all sorts of environments such as:

 The CAS certification recognizes your mastery of Autism training and your commitment to professional development.
 Completing this voluntary credential can enhance your professional reputation by showing employers that you strive to meet rigorous professional standards.

 CAS Job Opportunities

 Individuals in many different professions choose to receive their certification as a CAS including:

 - special education teachers